 General updates and improvements.

 Complaints and queries

-Southampton Airport tries to meet the highest standards when collecting and using personal information.
-For this reason we take any complaints we receive about this seriously.
+The Airport tries to meet the highest standards when processing personal information.
+For this reason, we take any complaints we receive about this seriously.
 We encourage people to bring it to our attention if they think our collection or use of personal information is unfair, misleading or inappropriate.
 Please contact the Group Data Protection Officer:

 AGS Data Protection Officer

 St. Andrew’s Drive,